Search

 Scooping Coconut Jelly with Agar-Agar from the containers

-In the tropical regions of Southeast Asia, this clear coconut jelly is prized as a healthy yet satisfying light dessert that also quenches your thirst.
+In tropical Southeast Asia, this clear coconut jelly is loved as a light, refreshing dessert that’s both satisfying and thirst-quenching.
 Silky smooth and very soothing on the throat, it’s packed with natural electrolytes to help you feel refreshed and recharged.

 If you’ve ever been to Thailand, Malaysia, or Singapore, you might have seen this fresh coconut water agar-agar jelly served in a coconut shell or a simple plastic cup.
 They are commonly sold in local restaurants, fruit stalls, Asian dessert restaurants, and even in supermarkets.